 The contents of the magazine are split into three non-sequential sections: portfolios, gear, and “the world of analog.”
 Each column is either written by the editorial team, guest author, or a transcript of an interview.
 Most of the articles are well-researched reports and essays written about notable artists or technology.

-Though the PhotoKlassik’s price per issue is somewhat hefty, the publication seems to go out of their way to deliver value.
+Though the SilvergrainClassics’ price per issue is somewhat hefty, the publication seems to go out of their way to deliver value.
 Inside, you’ll find very little commercial real-estate.
 Other than at the back and index pages, you have to search for the ads.
-Once located, they are relevant and well-designed.
+Once found, they remain pleasantly relevant and well-designed.

 Some ads, like the Kodak’s back page cover in III.2019, made the news as the first of its kind in decades.
 My issue comes with a full-page JCH Street Pan commercial, which looks beautiful.
 Bellamy, the owner of the JCH brand, is also a regular non-commercial contributor to the magazine.

-My least favourite pieces are the interview transcript and two topic fragments, which you’d have to assemble with missing installments.
-While it is expected of the magazine to encourage the reader to get a full subscription, the issues come once every four months, with the first one being almost completely sold out already.
+My least favourite pieces are the interview transcript and two topic fragments, which you’d have to assemble with missing instalments.
+While it is expected of the magazine to encourage the reader to get a full subscription, the issues come once every four months, with the first one being sold out a while ago.
 These circumstances could make piecing things together quite difficult.
-As for the transcript, I’m simply not a fan of the format.
+As for the interview, I’m simply not a fan of the format.

 There are some passages in the magazine that I felt needed more editorial involvement, like Lina Bessonova’s “A Meeting of Hearts and Minds” with scant grammar and stylistic flaws.
 To be fair, Lina is a Russian photographer working in Italy with an English-language column at a German magazine.
 There are a lot of obstacles to written perfection here.
 Besides, I would be thrilled to learn from someone like Lina, nevermind the language.